ZachJMoore/smart-kiln-hardware/README.md

 Look over the .env configuration and ensure that all the settings are correct.
 The only section you have to worry about if you only intend to install the required dependencies are the hardware versions.
 There are instructions below for configuring and correctly setting your version numbers.

-Please follow, in full, each section below to setup your hardware and the SmartKiln software.
+Please follow, in full, each section below to set up your hardware and the SmartKiln software.

 </details>